edw-lee/my-portfolio-v2/md/projects/1-whisperin.md

 ---

 A social media platform where users can create an AI chatbot for their profile with ChatGPT to reply their messages.
+\
+\
+**This app is no longer a live project and is only used for demonstration purposes only*.